Laia Costa: Early work and international breakthrough (2011-2020)

 In 2014, she played as Luna in the short film Razones.
 She also starred in Yuriy Moroz's adventure and fantasy film Fort Ross.
 This was Costa's first international credit in a production.
 The same year, Costa played Calda in the special reading of Magdalena Barile's Llum o de les potencialitats lluminoses del cos humà at the Festival Grec de Barcelona, and starred in the anthology television series Cuéntame un cuento in a twisted remake of the traditional fairy tale Little Red Riding Hood.

 Costa starred as the titular character in Victoria, a crime thriller film directed by Sebastian Schipper, which was almost entirely improvised by the actors; the 134-minute film was shot in a single take.
 It premiered at the 2015 Berlin International Film Festival to critical acclaim.
 The role represented her breakthrough, with The New York Times including her in 2015’s "Breakthrough Performances of the Fall Season".
 The Observer stated "Costa gives a terrific, affecting and, by the end, intensely unsettling performance."
 In relation to the acting rules during the shooting, Costa was given instructions by Schipper stating, "You cannot repeat the same action, ever.
 You have to go through the scene, but always in different ways.
 Even if it is no good.
 Never, never repeat a sentence, an action.
 Keep it real."
 This rule led her to discover the character in a deeper way, blending different versions by the end of the process.
 She won the German Film Award for Best Actress, the Gaudí Award for Best Female Lead, the Sant Jordi Award for Best Actress in a Foreign Film, and was nominated for a European Film Award for Best European Actress.
-Her next proyects that year were Cites, the Catalan remake of the British TV series Dates, the historical fiction television series Carlos, rey emperador where she portrayed Mary of Austria, and the period melodrama Habitaciones cerradas, based on Care Santos's novel of the same name.
+Her next projects that year were Cites, the Catalan remake of the British TV series Dates, the historical fiction television series Carlos, rey emperador where she portrayed Mary of Austria, and the period melodrama Habitaciones cerradas, based on Care Santos's novel of the same name.
 Costa held the lead role in the short film No me quites as Laura, who eagerly waits at her house for her ex-boyfriend Luis to return after a two-month absence.
 Laura Jou, director of the short film, came across Costa during one of her studio courses and was profoundly struck.
 When speaking about the actress, she remarked, "She had naturalness but also an overwhelming magnetism."
 Her portrayal earned her the Best Actress in a Short Film at the 19th Málaga Film Festival.
 In her final performance of 2015, Costa played a minor role in Fernando González Molina's romantic drama Palm Trees in the Snow.